Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Introduction.

-As another motivating example, consider the \emph{\Prophets} problem, where the value of each element $i \in [n]$ is again specified by an independent random variable $X_i$.
-However, the algorithm is required to find a permutation $\sigma \in S_n$ in which the outcomes $X_{\sigma(i)}$ will be observed, and a \emph{stopping} time $\tau$ so as to maximize the expected value of $X_{\tau}$.
+As another motivating example, consider again an interviewing scenario where we may interview all candidates, but have to immediately decide upon interviewing whether to hire or reject the current candidate.
+Formally, this setting corresponds to the \emph{\Prophets} problem, where the value of each element $i \in [n]$ is again specified by an independent random variable $X_i$.
+The algorithm is required to determine a permutation $\sigma \in S_n$ in which the outcomes $X_{\sigma(i)}$ will be observed, and a \emph{stopping time} $\tau$ to maximize the expected value of $X_{\sigma(\tau)}$.
 Due to a fundamental result of Hill~\cite{Hill-Journal83}, it is known that there exists an optimal adaptive policy for this problem which is in fact non-adaptive, and we can therefore assume that the optimal permutation $\sigma^*$ is chosen a-priori.
-It is worth mentioning that, given a permutation, the optimal stopping time can easily be computed by means of dynamic programming (see further details in \S\ref{sec:freeOrder}).
-However, finding the optimal permutation has very recently been proven by Agrawal et al.~\cite{ASZ-EC20} to be NP-hard.
-In this context, the basic question is whether one can still obtain a non-trivial approximation for this problem.
+It is worth mentioning that, given a permutation, the optimal stopping time can easily be computed by dynamic programming (see further details in Section~\ref{sec:freeOrder}).
+However, finding the optimal permutation has recently been proven to be NP-hard by Agrawal et al.~\cite{ASZ-EC20}.
+In this context, the basic question is whether one can still obtain a non-trivial approximation.

-Besides the above-mentioned probing and prophets problems, numerous additional stochastic optimization problems have previously been considered, such as variants of Pandora's Box, Stochastic Matchings, and Stochastic Knapsack.
-Indeed, to date, constant factor approximations were attained for each of these problems (see further related work in \ifFULL\S\ref{sec:related}\else full version\fi).
-This current state of knowledge raises the following question which motivates our work:
+In addition to the above-mentioned probing and prophets problems, numerous stochastic optimization problems have previously been considered, such as variants of Pandora's Box, Stochastic Matchings, and Stochastic Knapsack.
+Indeed, to date, constant factor approximations were attained for each of these problems, and we refer the reader to further discussion on related work in Section~\ref{sec:related}.
+This current state of knowledge raises the following question: \begin{quote} \emph{Can we compute in polynomial time near-optimal solutions to adaptive and non-adaptive stochastic combinatorial optimization problems?} \end{quote}